 The approximate expected time of a dog's pregnancy is 63 days, although puppy gestation can vary by several days.
 Dog pregnancy can generally be expected to last between eight and nine weeks.
 However, just as with human pregnancies, the exact length of puppy gestation can vary slightly by several days.
 If you know when your dog was bred, a dog gestation calculator can help you estimate when your pet is due.

-The following week-by-week canine gestation guide will aid in your understanding of the puppy's development, and help recognize the outward changes your dog will experience as she advances through the stages of pregnancy until she delivers puppies.
+The following week-by-week dog pregnancy guide will aid in your understanding of the puppy's development and help recognize the outward changes your dog will experience as she advances through the stages of pregnancy until she delivers puppies.

 Week Zero to One

 - Starting on day one, breeding takes place.
 Within a few days, through the first week, the sperm reaches the eggs, and fertilization occurs.

 - You may not expect any changes in your dog's appearance or behavior.

 - On days 8 to 14, the fertilized eggs make their way to the uterus for implantation.

 - You may notice behavioral changes in your dog that represent the first signs of pregnancy.
 For example, she may be moody or more affectionate.